yuanjuxing/nocodb/README.md

 ### App Store for Workflow Automations

-We provide different integrations in three main categories.
+We provide various integrations across three main categories.
 See <a href="https://docs.nocodb.com/account-settings/oss-specific-details/#app-store" target="_blank">App Store</a> for details.

-- ⚡ &nbsp;Chat: Slack, Discord, Mattermost, and etc
+- ⚡ &nbsp;Chat: Slack, Discord, Mattermost, etc.
-- ⚡ &nbsp;Email: AWS SES, SMTP, MailerSend, and etc
+- ⚡ &nbsp;Email: AWS SES, SMTP, MailerSend, etc.
-- ⚡ &nbsp;Storage: AWS S3, Google Cloud Storage, Minio, and etc
+- ⚡ &nbsp;Storage: AWS S3, Google Cloud Storage, Minio, etc.

 ### Programmatic Access

-We provide the following ways to let users programmatically invoke actions.
-You can use a token (either JWT or Social Auth) to sign your requests for authorization to NocoDB.
+We provide the following ways for users to programmatically invoke actions.
+You can use a token (either JWT or Social Auth) to authorize your requests to NocoDB.

 - ⚡ &nbsp;REST APIs
 - ⚡ &nbsp;NocoDB SDK

 ### Sync Schema

 We allow you to sync schema changes if you have made changes outside NocoDB GUI.
-However, it has to be noted then you will have to bring your own schema migrations for moving from one environment to another.
+However, it should be noted that you will have to bring your own schema migrations for moving from one environment to another.
 See <a href="https://docs.nocodb.com/data-sources/sync-with-data-source" target="_blank">Sync Schema</a> for details.

 ### Audit